 - The presence of a fine mist, for example no streaks, drip marks or large droplets.
 A fine mist covers less than 50% of the lens.

-How long may it take for the acceptable condensation to be cleared?
+How long does it take for the acceptable condensation to clear?

-- Clearing time may take as long as 48 hours under dry weather conditions.
+- Clearing time can take as long as 48 hours under dry weather conditions.

 How much condensation is unacceptable?

 - A water puddle inside the lamp.
 Streaks, drip marks or large droplets present on the interior of the lens.

 What should I do if unacceptable condensation is present?

 - Have your vehicle checked as soon as possible.

 Why do my headlamps turn off when I have them switched on when I switch my vehicle off?